 Mr. Edward R. Scott, Jr. Mr. Scott is a successful Amarillo, Texas lawyer, civic leader and businessman, managing a varied portfolio of real estate and development-related concerns.
 Currently, he is the primary developer for two residential developments in Amarillo: Pheasant Run and The Greenways.
-He serves as primary owner of Document Shredding & Storage, which services the entire Panhandle area, Sparky's Storage Solutions in Amarillo, Texas and is part owner in two car washes in the Dallas/Fort Worth area.
 From 1968 to 1996, Mr. Scott was an attorney with the Amarillo law firm of Gibson, Ochsner & Adkins.
 From 1965 to 1968, he served as an accountant with Price Waterhouse & Co.
-Mr. Scott received his Bachelor of Business Administration degree in Accounting from West Texas State University in 1962 and an LLB from The University of Texas School of Law in 1965.
+Mr. Scott received his Bachelor of Business Administration degree in Accounting from West Texas State University in 1962 and an LLB from The

+University of Texas School of Law in 1965.
 Mr. Scott has previously served as a director and chairman of the Amarillo Economic Development Corporation and is currently serving as a board member of the Salvation Army, Amarillo Area Foundation and the Amarillo Club.
 He is a past President of the Rotary Club of Amarillo, the Amarillo Businessmen's Club, the Amarillo Club, Big Brothers and Big Sisters and the Amarillo Business Foundation.
 He is a former chairman of the Amarillo Board of City Development and a former member of the Board of Regents for West Texas State University.
 Mr. Scott has previously served as an officer and/or board member to many other local civic and/or charitable organizations.
-He is a member of the Texas Bar Association, the Amarillo Bar Association, the Texas Society of Certified Public Accountants and the Panhandle Chapter of the Texas Society of Certified Public Accountants.
+He is a member of the Texas Bar Association, the Texas Society of Certified Public Accountants and the Panhandle Chapter of the Texas Society of Certified Public Accountants.
 Mr. Scott is an original shareholder in both Matador Resources Company and Matador Petroleum Corporation.
-He was an original director on the Matador Resources

-Company Board and served as chair of the Audit Committee for eight years until his retirement from the Board in June 2011.
+He was an original director on the Matador Resources Company Board and served as chair of the Audit Committee for eight years until his retirement from the Board in June 2011.

 Mr. W.J.
 "Jack" Sleeper, Jr. Mr. Sleeper has over 55 years of experience evaluating oil and natural gas properties.
 Mr. Sleeper joined DeGolyer and MacNaughton, a petroleum consulting firm, as a Petroleum Engineer in 1965.
 He performed numerous field studies in North and South America, the North Sea and the Middle East.
 Mr. Sleeper retired as President and Chief Operating Officer of DeGolyer and MacNaughton on January 1, 1995.
 He served on DeGolyer and MacNaughton's board of directors from 1978 until his retirement.
 Upon his graduation from the University of Oklahoma with a Bachelor of Science degree in Petroleum Engineering (with Distinction) in 1955, he was employed by Shell Oil Company, an integrated energy company, as an Exploitation Engineer.
 During his 10 years with Shell, he spent three years performing research at Shell Development Company in the fields of Reservoir Engineering, Geology and Petrophysics.
 He held the titles of Project Engineer, Senior Exploitation Engineer and Senior Production Geologist during his tenure with Shell.
 Mr. Sleeper has served on the Mewborne Petroleum and Geological Board of Advisors at the University of Oklahoma since 1995.
 He is a Licensed Professional Engineer (retired) in the states of Oklahoma and Texas.
-Mr. Sleeper previously served on Matador Petroleum Corporation's board of directors with Mr. Foran.
-He has served as a special advisor since our inception in July 2003.
+Mr. Sleeper previously served on Matador Petroleum Corporation's board of directors.
+He has served as a special advisor to the Board since our inception in July 2003.
 He currently serves on our Operations and Engineering Committee and Prospect Committee.